akshbn/pygron/README.md

 `python setup.py install`

 ## Usage and examples
-pygron converts json into a set of assignment statements.
-The left hand side of the statement contains the path to the attribute from the root of the json object.
+pygron converts JSON into a set of assignment statements.
+The left hand side of the statement contains the path to the attribute from the root of the JSON object.
 The  right hand side is the value of that attribute.

 `$ pygron <url>`